 TWILIGHT ZONE NOIR multimedia webinar by Arlen Schumer

 The French word “noir” means “black,” used by post-World War II French film critics to describe a burgeoning genre of (mostly) American films, all shot in high-contrast black and white, that dealt with a dark and unstable universe of crime, brutality, femmes fatale, existential despair, and the ultimately doomed struggle to escape one’s tragic past and/or future fate.

 That description of film noir could also be applied to most episodes of the legendary black and white American television anthology series The Twilight Zone (1959-64), since series creator and chief writer Rod Serling described his conceptual creation in similar words (that could equally define film noir) as “…the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.”

 In this webinar, Twilight Zone historian Schumer takes you through a trenchant tour of the Zone’s most noirish episodes, via clips and interstitial still images that deal with the very noirish themes of isolation, death, paranoia, identity, and the nature of dreams versus reality.

 You’ll see these classic Twilight Zone episodes through a film noir lens that will make you see them as if for the first time!

 Video of TWILIGHT ZONE NOIR webinar part 2: https://vimeo.com/650904461

-The Twilight Zone: Sight, Sound & Mind is a 12-minute montage of the legendary TV series’ words (dialogue & narration), soundtrack music and images, based on Schumer’s Visions from The Twilight Zone, and narrated by the author.
+“The Twilight Zone: Sight, Sound & Mind” is a 12-minute montage of the legendary TV series’ words (dialogue & narration), music & images based on Arlen Schumer’s coffeetable art book, Visions from The Twilight Zone, and narrated by the author.